Paper-CTS-Games/MantisEngine-DevKit/README.md

 **Attention!
-This library is only used to create plugins on the Mantis Engine and no more!**
+This library is only used to create plugins for the Mantis Engine and no more!**

 ### Examples: